untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 -------------------------

-No need to pass a kernel or initrd, this will automatically find grub inside the disk image; you however want to specify the same local port you used to start the uvm instance, so that your client ends up on the local side of your uvm:
+No need to pass a kernel or initrd, this will automatically find grub inside the disk image; you however want to specify the same "local brige" you used to start the uvm instance, so that your client ends up on the local side of your uvm:

   ut-qemu-run -f ~/images/stretch-client.qcow2 -b br10